 Not every major smartphone advance is hardware-based or flashy, and RCS messaging (rich communication services) is a solid example of that.
 While the initial premise may sound boring, RCS messaging is anything but.
 A massive upgrade to the outdated SMS-powered text messaging we’ve been enjoying since the 1990s, RCS messaging turns your text messages into a high-powered chat app, complete with read receipts, real-time reply indicators, and interactive media.

 RCS has been in the pipeline for some time now, but it’s finally arrived on Android properly.
 First available as an exploit, Google rolled out RCS support for its Google Messages app in late 2019.
 However, it’s not turned on by default, so you’ll need to poke around to turn it on properly.
 While you’ll only get these features if both yourself and your recipient have RCS enabled, it’s still worth turning on, even if it’s only on the off-chance.
 Here’s how to enable RCS in Google Messages.

 You’ll need to complete a few steps to turn on RCS messaging, but it’s important to take note of the specific requirements.
-RCS will need to have been enabled in your region and by your carrier, but most importantly, keep in mind that RCS will need your Wi-Fi or mobile data connection to use the new chat features.
+RCS will need to be available in your region and your carrier should support it, but most importantly, keep in mind that RCS will need your Wi-Fi or mobile data connection to use the new chat features.
 Without a data connection, they simply won’t work.
-Of course, without a connection, it will revert to SMS messaging, so it’s not a deal-breaker for many — but it’s definitely something to keep in mind if you have a limited amount of mobile data.
+If your phone can’t find a connection, it will go back to SMS messaging.
+It’s not a major issue, but it’s something to keep in mind if you don’t have an unlimited plan.

-Once enabled, you can start to play with your other options.
-You’ll be able to toggle read receipts and typing indicators from here, as well as learn more about the specific chat features offered by RCS.
+RCS messaging isn’t the only way to customize your messaging.
+You can toggle read receipts and typing indicators from here and learn more about the specific chat features offered by RCS.